mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0205-flask.markdown

 * [Flask Foundation](https://github.com/JackStouffer/Flask-Foundation) is a
   starting point for new Flask projects.

+* [Flaskr TDD](https://github.com/mjhea0/flaskr-tdd) takes the official Flask tutorial and adds test driven development and JQuery to the project.

 * Use the [Flask App Engine Template](https://github.com/kamalgill/flask-appengine-template) for getting set up on Google App Engine with Flask.